frederikhermans/navup/README.md

 * `conf/username` Username to authenticate at the SMTP server.
 * `conf/password` Password to authenticate at the SMTP server.

-### E-mail addresses and class IDs ###
+### E-mail addresses, class IDs and quantites ###

 You need to define which updates to send to which email addresses.
-The configuration is stored in `data/email_to_classids`.
-Each line of this file must be of the following format:
+The configuration is stored in `data/profiles`.
+Each line specifies an email address, class IDs of the assets, and the quantity for each asset.
+Lines must have the following format:

-`email-addr,classid1,classid2,classid3,...`
+`email-addr,classid1,qty1,classid2,qty2,classid3,qty3,...`

 ## Running ##